-Independent confessional Lutheran congregations developed in parts of Germany early in the 19th century, largely because of a Government-imposed union between Lutheran and Reformed churches.
+Independent confessional Lutheran congregations were developed in parts of Germany early in the 19th century, largely because of a Government-imposed union between Lutheran and Reformed churches.
 Confessional Lutherans in those days often were persecuted, not allowed to hold their own worship services, and/or not permitted to have their children baptized and confirmed according to the Lutheran liturgy.

 In 1972, most of the confessional Lutheran church bodies in Germany formed the Independent Evangelical Lutheran Church (SELK).
 In 1991, the Evangelical-Lutheran (Old Lutheran) Church of the former German Democratic Republic (East Germany) joined the SELK.
 Today, most confessional Lutheran churches in Germany are members of the SELK, which is the acronym for its name in German: Selbständige Evangelisch-Lutherische Kirche.